hantsy/spring-webmvc-functional-sample/README.md

 It is very similar to the codes of Reactive stack, and but the methods return a `ServerResponse` instead of `Mono<ServerResponse>`.

-Like the Kotlin DSL support in Reactive stack, the router also can be written in Kotlin DSL.
+Like the RouterFunctionDSL  feature provided in Reactive stack, the routing rules also can be written in Kotlin DSL.

 ```ko
  router {